 E4.1 Commitment – The Remuneration Committee will lead the development of remuneration policy, consulting with the Chairman and Chief Executive Officer and making recommendations to the Board as appropriate.

-E4.2 Commitment – The Remuneration Committee will comprise of at least three Non-executive Directors.
-There will be a majority of Independent Non-executive Directors.
+E4.2 Commitment – The Remuneration Committee will comprise of at least three Directors.
+There will be a majority of Independent Non-executive Directors and at least one Investor Non-Executive Director.

 E4.3 Commitment – The terms of reference of the Remuneration Committee will include recommending the remuneration for the Chairman and the Executive Directors, including pension rights, and recommending and monitoring remuneration levels and structure for senior management.
-The Board will determine the remuneration of Independent Non-executive Directors.
+The Board will determine the remuneration of Independent Non- executive Directors other than the Chairman.

 E4.5 Commitment – If the Remuneration Committee appoints any consultants in respect of executive director remuneration, their identity will be disclosed in the Annual Report.